lhazlewood/scms/README.md

 so you can write as many `.vtl` Velocity templates as you want to customize the rendered output (look and feel) of your site.

+## Build Instructions

+SCMS requires java and [Maven](http://maven.apache.org/) to build:

+    $ mvn install

+This will create the SCMS executable scms-cli-<version>-cli.jar file in the `cli/target` directory.
+You can run SCMS by using the `java -jar` command:

+    $ java -jar cli/target/scms-cli-<version>-cli.jar

+The last command will show a help menu with usage instructions.